highchair/artinruins-com/_property/dari-bee-east-pvd.md

 ### Current Events

 The Dari Bee was open again in the summer of 2024.
-The listing at Residential Properties has been removed.
-The tax assessor’s database for this address continues to list Rosalie Silva as the owner.
+The [listing at Residential Properties](https://www.residentialproperties.com//commercial/ris/1102520303/240-bullocks-point-avenue-east-providence-ri-02915) was removed for a short time and is back with a reduced price.

 ### History